 Skill Levels used by S4C are E, A, AA, and AAA.
 The four Skill Levels are not necessarily used by all competitions; for example, the Interclub competition only uses 2 of the 4 skill levels.

 Except for the E Skill Level, Skill Levels in individual competitions are assigned based on past performance by the Entrant in that particular Section or in a similar Section.
 The E Skill Level (Evaluative) is used for the first year for new Entrants in a particular Section whose work in that Section is unknown, or for Entrants who have not entered sufficient images in prior years for their skill to be properly evaluated.

-Entrants who have been in Skill Level AA in a Section for at least one competition year may request prior to September 1 that they be moved to Skill Level A for the following year.
-The Board will honor that request only if the average points per image scored by that entrant would fall below the average points per image scored by all eligible Skill Level A entrants in that Section in the prior competition year.
+Entrants who have been in Skill Level AA or AAA in a Section for at least one competition year may request prior to September 1 that they be moved to the next lower Skill Level for the following year provided that their average score for the previous year falls below the midpoint of the average scores of entrants in the lower skill level.

 However, entrants who have been in Skill Level AA or AAA will automatically be moved to the lower skill level if: (a) there are at least 8 entrants in their current skill level; (b) they have entered at least 9 images in the previous year; (c) their average score for that year is one of the lowest two in their current skill level; and (d) their average score is lower than the midpoint of the average scores of the lower skill level.